BOgdAnSAM-sudo/SQL-queries-executor-service/README.md

-# JetBrains Internship Test Task
+# SQL queries executor service

 Simple Spring Application with REST API for storing and executing analytical SQL queries over a dataset.